Blog

 Hello from all of us here at Good Health and thank you for your patronage!

-You can find the portal to pay your bill HERE or using the QR code below.
+To pay online for services provided in 2023 or before, you can find the old portal to pay your bill HERE , or using the QR code below.
 You will require info contained within your statement to make a payment including the account number, date of birth and zip code of the patient in question.